-Besides chronic pain, acupuncture has been tried and in some cases has been found to be helpful in treating a variety of conditions, including headache pain, chronic tennis elbow, fibromyalgia, menstrual cramps, chronic low back pain, osteoarthritis, neck pain, carpal tunnel syndrome, and facial pain.
+Besides chronic pain, acupuncture has been tried and in some cases is helps treat a variety of conditions, including headache pain, chronic tennis elbow, fibromyalgia, menstrual cramps, chronic low back pain, osteoarthritis, neck pain, carpal tunnel syndrome, and facial pain.

 The uses of acupuncture seem to be endless.
-People are using it for acute sports injuries, chronic pain, for emotional difficulties and other health problems.
+People are using it for acute sports injuries, chronic pain, emotional difficulties, and other health problems.

 There have been many technological advances that have helped scientists understand the mystery behind this centuries-old practice.
 Scientists are coming closer to finding out how a simple acupuncture needle can adjust the tissues of the body, including the nervous system and the hormonal system.